-If you're a prospective student from the UK and starting your master's degree in September 2018 or later, you may be able to apply for a UK Government postgraduate doctoral loan to support your study here.
+If you're a prospective student from the UK and starting your PhD in September 2018 or later, you may be able to apply for a UK Government postgraduate doctoral loan to support your study here.

 Please note that the information provided on this page is subject to change, with details still to be confirmed by Student Finance England and Student Finance Wales.

 In July 2017, the Welsh government announced that it intended to introduce a Doctoral loans scheme from 2018/19 academic year.

 Eligible students who are ordinarily resident in Wales will be able to borrow up to £25,000 for contributions to costs to study for a PhD.
 As with its English counterpart, this loan will not be means-tested and can be combined with funding from certain other sources, but not with Research Council funding, NHS funding or other direct Government funding.

 We will publish further details on this page once they have been confirmed.

 - up to £25,000, non-means-tested and paid directly into a UK bank account in instalments

 - available for PhD-level qualifications lasting up to eight years in all subjects